opal/opal/docs/compiled_ruby.md

 #### Numbers

 In Opal there is a single class for numbers; `Numeric`.
-To keep opal as performant as possible, ruby numbers are mapped to native numbers.
+To keep Opal as performant as possible, Ruby numbers are mapped to native numbers.
 This has the side effect that all numbers must be of the same class.
 Most relevant methods from `Integer`, `Float` and `Numeric` are implemented on this class.